chrplr/PCBS/docs/software-installation.rst

             - If you see "Password: ", this means the Terminal is prompting you to type your computer's administrator account password.
 Type your password and press the return key to continue.
             - If you see an error message such as "Error: /usr/local/Cellar is not writable.
 You should change the ownership and permissions of /usr/local/Cellar back to your user account: sudo chown -R $(whoami) /usr/local/Cellar", run in the Terminal the command that was suggested (here ``sudo chown -R $(whoami) /usr/local/Cellar``), and then run the previous command to try installing Homebrew once again

-    3. In the same Terminal, type ``brew install sdl`` to install SDL (which is needed to install expyriment).
+    3. In the same Terminal, type ``brew install sdl2 sdl2_image sdl2_mixer sdl2_ttf pkg-config`` to install SDL (which is needed to install expyriment).
 This may take a while.

     4. In the same Terminal, type ``pip install "expyriment[all]"`` to install expyriment.